 By now you may have an inkling of the kinds of crafts that appeal to me; messy, and simple, resulting in fabulous.

-This project is no different; I have such a large collection of hardy succulents, and over the years I've discovered that by happy accident, they love the conditions they find in hypertufa, and thrive with very little care.
+This project is no different; I learned that moss will grow almost anywhere and by happy accident, they love the conditions it finds in hypertufa, and thrive with very little care.
 In fact, benign neglect is my regime of choice.

 So, the rainy season has begun for the fall, and I'm looking for a project that I can do indoors, preferably in my greenhouse which is always bright.

 This is what I've come up with.
 You may have seen the draped hypertufa planters that people are making using a piece of fabric soaked in a slurry of hypertufa, or in some cases just concrete, then draped over a bucket or a stool.

 I've taken this idea one step further, and I'm making my own scooped out containers to plant succulents into.